• Skip to primary navigation

 Disclaimer: The content on this website and blog is not legal advice or legal opinion of any kind, and is only to provide general information.
 It is in no way particular to your individual case and should not be relied upon in any way.
 The outcome of a legal matter depends on its unique circumstances, and prior successes are not indicative of future results.
 No portion or use of this website or blog will establish a lawyer-client relationship with the author, this law firm or any related party.
 Should you require legal advice for your particular situation, please fill out the form below, or call 647-822-5492, to request an initial consultation.

-Filed Under: Toronto Employment Lawyer Tagged With: employment contract, employment lawyer toronto, employment standards, human rights lawyer, Severance Package, severance pay, Toronto Employment Lawyer
+Filed Under: Legal Resources Tagged With: employment contract, employment lawyer toronto, employment standards, human rights lawyer, Severance Package, severance pay, Toronto Employment Lawyer

 Primary Sidebar